nmshd/documentation/_docs_explore/61-data-model.md

 The following diagram gives you an overview of all the existing types and how they are connected to each other.
 The subsequent chapters describe these types in more detail.

 <div style="width: 100%; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:100%; height:480px" src="https://lucid.app/documents/embedded/66e3002c-335a-4c22-a352-3a7a50a17d37" id="uPhuT48AMcNp"></iframe></div>
+(note that you can click on each type in order to navigate to the paragraph with the corresponding description)

 At a first glance the amount of types is overwhelming.
 But in the following chapters all of them are explained in detail.